hapax/hapax.github.io/assets/chandra.md

 M_\text{TOV} \approx 2.17 \, M_\odot.
 $$

-Thus, our naive guess for an upper bound on the size of a neutron star is still reasonably close to the best known bound!
+Thus, our naive guess is only $30\%$ off the best known bound on the maximum mass of a neutron star!

 ## 4. Conclusion <a id="sec-4" name="sec-4"></a>